Black Mountains Smokery

 Not to be missed: The amazing cocktails – not just the usual mojitos and pina coladas but Welsh-inspired creations like the Tiger Bay, a refreshing shot of orange balanced with Brecon Five Vodka.

 First planted in 2012, Gwinllan Conwy vineyard has grown each year.
 The special grapes are chosen specifically to work well with the soil and climatic conditions in North Wales.
 A unique vineyard experience with the backdrop of the Snowdonia National Park.

 Visitors can choose a vineyard tour and can also add a welsh tasting platter and welsh cheese board to their experience!
 Tours can take place for up to 30 visitors on set days only.

-Each tour lasts up to 2 hours.
+Each tour lasts up to two hours.